How to Travel the World? Let’s Break it Down

 Deal with Flights

 The day is finally here – the day you leave for another fabulous trip!
 But first, you have to deal with a long-haul flight.
-If the flight crosses oceans, try to book with a carrier you love.
+If the flight crosses oceans, book with a carrier you love.
 Emirates, Qatar, Turkish Airlines, and Cathay Pacific are just a few of my favorites.

 A great airline can make or break a flight experience and set your whole trip up for a good time.
 I try to avoid budget carriers at all costs, but sometimes it is the only route, and there is no choice.
 There are also instances when the money savings are too significant to avoid.

-• Preorder a vegetarian meal as special meals are served first.
+• Preorder a vegetarian meal, as special meals are served first.

 • Invest in TSA Precheck if you travel around America.
 (You can get reimbursed with many travel credit cards nowadays)